ONSvisual/accessibility/audit.md

 ### Solution

-Additional aria tags `aria-live` which reads the input out when the buttons are used.
+Additional aria tags `aria-live=polite` which reads the input out when the buttons are used.

 Use labels for inputs